meekostuff/HyperFrameset/README.md

 Configuration should be done before HyperFrameset starts.
 This can be achieved by editing the site-specific `config.js` created during [Preparation](#preparation).

-Usually you only want to configure how HyperFrameset determines the appropriate decor-document for a page.
+Usually you only want to configure how HyperFrameset determines the appropriate frameset-document for a page.
 Do this by providing one of the following options:

 - **`detect(doc)`**
-	MUST return the decor-URL by inspecting the current page when HyperFrameset starts (this doesn't allow panning)
+	MUST return the frameset-URL by inspecting the current page when HyperFrameset starts (this doesn't allow panning)

 - **`lookup(url)`**
-	MUST return the decor-URL for any URL in the site, either the current `document.URL`, or the URL of a different page that is to be panned in.
+	MUST return the frameset-URL for any URL in the site, either the current `document.URL`, or the URL of a different page that is to be panned in.

 `lookup(url)` is the recommended option.